Bickleigh Vale Village

 |

-We are currently planning to have eight of Bickleigh Vale’s private gardens open to the public in October this year in conjunction with Open Gardens Victoria. |
+During the most recent village Open Garden event in October 2024, we had eight of Bickleigh Vale’s private gardens open to the public in conjunction with Open Gardens Victoria. |

-You're welcome to join our Facebook group which we regularly post info about public garden openings for individuals, small groups and further details of our Open Garden day with Open Gardens Victoria.
+You're also welcome to join our Facebook group which we regularly post info about public garden openings for individuals, small groups and further details of our Open Garden day with Open Gardens Victoria.

 |